KaranMeshram91/AgodaHomeTest/README.md

 2) There are two main classes for changePassword functionlity under com.changepassword.service package where the core business logic is written

-A) EditDistance - to find the match in between old and new password
+> EditDistance - to find the match in between old and new password
-B) PasswordChanger - This has the core logic for password validations as per the requirement
+> PasswordChanger - This has the core logic for password validations as per the requirement

 3) I have used log4j for logging purpose
 The log4j xml is provided in the resources folder - log4j2.xml